Golden Gate Raptor Observatory

 Found a banded bird?
 Report the band number directly to the Bird Banding Laboratory at www.reportband.gov.

-Great thanks to Cellular Tracking Technologies who have been a great partner to the Golden Gate Raptor Observatory, supporting our satellite tracking work.
+Great thanks to Leica Camera Inc who have been a great partner to the Golden Gate Raptor Observatory, providing optics for our hawkwatch program.